-The easiest keto stuffing recipe you'll ever make!
+The easiest keto sausage stuffing recipe you'll ever make!
 Perfect for your keto Thanksgiving and Christmas dinner.

 When it comes to winter holiday celebrations such as Thanksgiving and Christmas, you'll want healthy recipes that are quick and easy.
 You also want recipes the whole family will love.

-Pork stuffing is perfect to be stuffed into the roast turkey cavity or you can serve as a side dish as stuffing meatballs.
+Pork keto sausage stuffing is the perfect keto Thanksgiving stuffing to fill the roast turkey cavity or you can serve it as a side dish as stuffing meatballs.

-If you prefer a bread stuffing recipe you can make my low carb cornbread stuffing.
+If you prefer a traditional stuffing (bread stuffing) you can make my low-carb cornbread stuffing.
 It is made with keto bread (keto cornbread) and can be made ahead of time so you can offer guests various stuffing options.

-It is a traditional stuffing recipe, except for it's made out of high-protien pork rather than soggy bits of carby bread.
-Plus, it has all the traditional flavors you would expect at your thanksgiving dinner.
+Sausage stuffing is a traditional stuffing recipe, except it's made out of high-protein pork rather than soggy bits of bread.
+Plus, it has all the traditional flavors you would expect at your keto Thanksgiving dinner.

 - egg - medium